Gradiant/fastapi-cookiecutter-template/README.md

 This repository serves as a Cookiecutter template to create a new FastAPI project, featuring:

 - Log records identified per request, using [loguru](https://github.com/Delgan/loguru)
-- Settings management using [Pydantic BaseSettings](https://pydantic-docs.helpmanual.io/usage/settings/), through .env file or environment variables
+- Settings management using [Pydantic BaseSettings](https://pydantic-docs.helpmanual.io/usage/settings/), through .env file or environment variables, organized by classes
 - Custom API exceptions and middleware that transforms API exceptions into FastAPI responses
+- Customization of generated documentation (self-hosting JS/CSS and changing ReDoc logo)

 ## Getting started